 Audiosurf 2 is a rhythm racing game that focuses on music.
 In fact, it uses your very own music library to create a specific course accordingly.
 You will have to navigate it using your levitating vehicle while collecting blocks that appear in sync with the music.
 Audiosurf 2 introduced a wakeboarding mode that lets you distort the songs and lets you jump and pull off tricks.

-If you’re into music or rythm games, this one is just for you.
+If you’re into music or rhythm games, this one is just for you.

 A Good Match for: Gamers eager to experience something completely new.